guydavies02/MathModellinginHealth/README.md

 Also included is the coursework brief and my allocated paper, 'Synthetic Gene Network for Entraining and Amplifying Cellular Oscillations', Hasty et al. 2002.
 My designated variable to change is $\gamma_x$.

-Plots used in the report are in the plots folder, as well as some not used but still giving insights.
+Plots used in the report are in the plots folder, as well as some not used but still giving insight.
+XPPaut was used to create the bifurcation diagram.